-Application Instructions: Please click “Apply Now” (at) to begin the application process.
+Application Instructions: The application will be available online beginning February 15, 2023.
+Please click “Apply Now” to begin the application process at this time.
 You will immediately need to select “Register” to create a profile to complete the application.
-Once logged in with your profile, please click “View All Available Scholarships” and then select “2022 John Hope Franklin-ONEOK-Epsilon Iota Boule Scholarship Application” to begin your application process.
+Once logged in with your profile, please click “View All Available Scholarships” and then select “2023 Franklin-ONEOK-Boule-Phillips Scholarship” to begin your application process.

 - Additional Application Notes:

 - Applicants should use an email address they will have access to post- graduation.
 A personal account as opposed to a school assigned account works best as school accounts are often decommission and the student might need access to their profile in the future.